 This type of agreement gets tricky, though, because what happens when the sales agent is no longer representing the company?
 Does he or she still continue to receive a commission from the annual service plan if the customer chooses to keep paying it?
 The answer to this question depends on where the sale was made.
 Some states allow the agent to continue keeping the commission, while other states will say that the agreement is terminated if the agent is no longer representing that company.

 The key here is to make sure that all of this is outlined in the initial agreement.
 If it is stated in the agreement that the sales agent will no longer continue to receive commissions from annual service plan renewals after he or she quits, then this clearly dictates how the commissions are to be handled.

 If you need help with understanding a commission sales agent contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.